chongtinghoivan/dots/TechJournal.md

 ## 5 Jun 2025
-- Use Xcode and Cursor to develop the iOS app of Hong Kong Harmonica Association
+- Used Xcode and Cursor to develop the iOS app of Hong Kong Harmonica Association.
+- Prepared all screenshots and app logos of different mode (light, dark and tinted) using Canva.
-- Sent for review on App Store Connect
+- Sent for review on App Store Connect.

 ## 3 Jun 2025
 - The [mobile app](https://play.google.com/store/apps/details?id=appinventor.ai_chongtingho.HKHA) of Hong Kong Harmonica Association has been published successfully to Google Play Store